CHAPTER 14: FUNCTIONS AND SPECIAL FEATURES OF FIVE-ANIMAL PLAY

-(This chapter is selected from Liang Shi Feng, Mobile and Quiescent Marvelous Qigong, Higher Education Publications, Guangdong, 1984.
+(This chapter is selected from Liang Shi Feng, Mobile and Quiescent Marvellous Qigong, Higher Education Publications, Guangdong, 1984.
 Published in Chinese.
-There are no headings in the orginal, and they are provided here for easier reading.)
+There are no headings in the original, and they are provided here for easier reading.)

 “Self-manifested Five-Animal Play Mobile Qigong” is a form of Five-Animal Play where both the internal and external, the mobile and the quiescent aspects of qigong are cultivated.

 (Editorial Note: Five-Animal Play was invented by the great Chinese doctor, Hua Tuo, in the 3rd century.
 It was reputed that Hua Tuo imitated the movements of the bird, the deer, the monkey, the tiger and the bear to formulate this important style of qigong.
 But recent archaeological evidence suggested that it could be the other way round, that Huo Tuo taught his patients qigong techniques to help them recover, and the patients manifested external movements which could be represented by these five animals.)

 Practitioners go through 10 stages of intention and focusing on various energy points to generate movement to enable the muscles of the whole body to be relaxed to enter silence, to enable the brain to have a special function of protection for control.

 The brain, the central nervous system and all systems that regulate and harmonize various life functions, like the sympathetic and parasympathetic nerves, various secretions from the nervous system, the hormonal system, and what nuclear physicists regard as the internal cell system, manifest their innate functions to harmonize all life activities, and promote the functions and healthy conditions of the nervous system, and strengthen the liquid production and co-ordination of the body.

 Movements of the Five Animals